-The Company is currently offering three models: one which disposes of five tons per hour, one which disposes of ten tons per hour and one which disposes of fifteen tons per hour.
+The Company is currently offering three models for tire decomposition: one which disposes of five tons per hour, one which disposes of ten tons per hour and one which disposes of fifteen tons per hour.
 The Company is soliciting orders and has issued various proposals to prospective customers.

-There are other potential applications for the microwave technology covered by the pending patent applications, in addition to the application for decomposing waste tires and fluff.
+There are other potential applications for the microwave technology covered by the license, in addition to the application for decomposing waste tires and fluff.
 These include:

-- Stimulation of production of mature oil and gas wells ("stripper" wells); - 2.
-Reduction of hydrocarbons in drilling cuttings to permit on-site disposal; - 3.
+- Stimulation of production of mature oil and gas wells ("stripper" wells); - Reduction of hydrocarbons in oil field drilling cuttings to permit on-site disposal; - 3.
 Volatilization of heavy or slurry oil; - 4.
 Recovery of oil from oil shale and oil sands; and - 5.
 Medical applications.

-To date, the Company has allocated a substantial portion of its time and investment in bring its product to the market and the raising of capital.
-The Company has not commenced any commercial operations as of June 30, 2008.
+To date, the Company has allocated a substantial portion of its time and investment in bringing its product to the market and the raising of capital.
+The Company has not commenced any commercial operations as of September 30, 2008.

-On December 31, 2006, Global Resource Corporation acquired all the assets and assumed all of the liabilities of Mobilestream Oil, Inc. in exchange for: a) 11,145,255 shares of the Company's Common Stock; b) the issuance by the Company for the benefit of the holders of the 2006 series of convertible preferred stock of Mobilestream of 35,236,188 shares of the Company's own "2006 Series" in the process of designation c) the issuance of 27,205,867 common stock purchase warrants on the basis of 1 warrant for each 3 shares of either common stock or preferred stock (the 2006 Series), exercisable at \$4.75 per share for a period ending on December 31, 2008.
-Mobilestream agreed to surrender for cancellation 37,500,000 shares of the Company's common stock which it owned after the Carbon Recovery Corporation acquisition described below.
+On December 31, 2006, Global Resource Corporation acquired all the assets and assumed all of the liabilities of Mobilestream Oil, Inc. in exchange for; a) 11,145,255 shares of the Company's Common Stock for the benefit of the holders of Mobilestream's common stock: b) the issuance by the Company for the benefit of the holders of Mobilstream's 2006 series of convertible preferred stock of Mobilestream of 35,236,188 shares of the Company's own "2006 Series" in the process of designation c) the issuance of 27,205,867 common stock purchase warrants on the basis of 1 warrant for each 3 shares of either common stock or preferred stock (the 2006 Series), exercisable at \$4.75 per share for a period ending on December 31, 2008.
 The total cost of the acquisition of Mobilestream has been allocated to the assets acquired and the liabilities assumed based on their historical cost in accordance with SFAS 141, BUSINESS COMBINATION, (PARAGRAPHS D11 -D18), entities under common control.
 The net asset and liabilities of Mobilestream equal approximately \$2.0 million.
-The assets consisted of primarily cash of approximately \$1,678,000 and fixed assets of \$149,000 offset by liabilities of approximately \$91,000.
+The assets consisted primarily of cash of approximately \$1,678,000 and fixed assets of \$149,000 offset by liabilities of approximately \$91,000.
+Mobilestream owned 37,500,000 shares of Carbon Recovery Corporation whose assets were acquired by the Company (see paragraph below); these shares were cancelled upon the acquisition of Mobilestream by the Company.

 On September 22, 2006, Carbon Recovery Corporation entered into a Plan and Agreement of Reorganization ("Agreement") with Global Resource Corporation.
-Pursuant to the Agreement, Global Resource Corporation acquired all of the assets and assumed all of the liabilities and related development stage business of Carbon Recovery Corporation in exchange for: (a) 48,688,996 common shares and (b) the assumption of a convertible debenture issued by Carbon Recovery Corporation and accrued interest in the amount of \$120,682.
-Subsequently the Company eliminated the convertible debenture by issuing 2,681,837 of the Company's common stock.
+Pursuant to the Agreement, Global Resource Corporation acquired all of the assets and assumed all of the liabilities and related development stage business of Carbon Recovery Corporation in exchange for 48,688,996 common shares and Global Resource Corporation warrants.
 The holders of Global Resource Corporation's capital stock before the Agreement retained 72,241 shares of common stock.
-Pursuant to the Agreement, various classes of Carbon Recovery Corporation warrants were exchanged for warrants of Global Resource Corporation as follows:
+Prior to the Agreement, Carbon

 GLOBAL RESOURCE CORPORATION

 (A DEVELOPMENT STAGE COMPANY)

 NOTES TO THE CONDENSED FINANCIAL STATEMENTS

-JUNE 30, 2008
+SEPTEMBER 30, 2008